modules-guide/site/goals.md

 #### 6. Don't fragment JS between browsers and node

-The implementation of ES modules should work identically in browsers and Node.
+ES modules should behave identically in browsers and Node.

 #### 7. Moving files should still work